 Kim? is pleased to announce the opening of the second chapter AUTUMN of Tobias Kaspar’s THE ESTATE on Thursday, October 31 at 6 pm.

-Unlike SUMMER, the first part of the four season cycle which took place during the summer in the off-site location in Salacgrīva parish in form of a fictional collectors house, for AUTUMN THE ESTATE becomes more theatrical, turning the exhibition space into architectural maze without walls focusing on deacquisition.
-The collection including furniture from the summer house and new works realized on site during SUMMER will be placed in a dystopic installation, endowing the collection with a slightly grotesque background.
+The exhibition space turns into an architectural maze without walls, turning its focus on deacquisition.
+The collection includes furniture from the summer house and new works realized on site during the SUMMER edition exhibition are placed in a dystopic installation, endowing the collection on a slightly grotesque background.

 For Tobias Kaspar’s large scale installation AUTUMN the exhibition space at Kim?
-Contemporary Art Centre in Riga will be lacquered in black paint, celebrating the black box theatre and encouraging a movement of the visitors onto the stage, becoming actors and actresses themselves.
-Pieces of art and furniture from the summerhouse itself will be placed within the exhibition space.
-The rest of the scenery exists merely as a white painted outline, a floor plan of sorts.
+Contemporary Art Centre in Riga is lacquered in black paint, celebrating the black box theatre and encouraging movement as if evoking another cinematic reference – Lars von Trier’s Dogville (2003) – for visitors to step on the stage and to become actors and actresses themselves.
+The rest of the scenery exists merely as white painted outlines suggesting a life size floor plan.